Moosa-Razaa/Moosa-Razaa/README.md

 - 👋 Hi, I’m @Moosa-Razaa
-- 👀 I’m interested in data science, problem solving, AI, machine learning, deep learning.
+- 👀 I’m a full-stack MERN Developer with an amplified focus on Backend Engineering with two years of professional experience.
-- 🌱 I’m currently learning data science.
+- 🌱 Currently pursuing my master's from Technical University of Dresden, Germany.
-- 💞️ I’m looking to collaborate on javascript projects, Website front-end and back-end applications that features node.js, MySQL, react, javascript, bootstrap, data science projects.
+- 💞️ I’m looking to collaborate on all types of projects regardless of their domain and will be more than happy to contribute to your project.
-- 📫 How to reach me : You can mail me at moosaraza1k99@gmail.com
+- 📫 How to reach me: You can mail me at moosaraza1k99@gmail.com

 <!---
 Moosa-Razaa/Moosa-Razaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.